 Until the seeds sprout, ensure that the surface soil always stays moist.
 A plastic dome or bag

 is good for maintaining moisture, but leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water over the seeds every day to keep the seeds

-The ideal temperature for germination is between 66 to 76 degrees F (19-24°C).
+The ideal temperature for germination is between 68 to 77 degrees F (20-24°C).
 A little cooler at night is ok.

 especially if using a heating mat.

-They should start germinating in 3 to 5 weeks, but allow up to 8 weeks for any slow ones to sprout.
+They should start germinating in about 3 to 5 weeks, but may take a little

 Increase air ventilation slightly after sprouting to prevent rot, but continue keeping the